 Coffee is one beverage that we all love having, isn’t it?
-A cup of coffee to begin a day, a cup of coffee at anytime of the day, gives us the great boost of freshness.
+A cup of coffee to begin a day, a cup of coffee at any time of the day, gives us the great boost of freshness.
 I can’t imagine myself denying coffee if someone offered it to me.
 The aroma of the coffee, the taste of it makes people just love it so much!
 A cup of coffee has got plenty to offer us.
 A cup of coffee can have various health benefits, depending on how much strong your brew is.
-A study says that 83% adults in the United States alone cannot imagine not drinking their favorite cup of Joe.
-Besides, the infamous energy drinks, caffeinated soft drinks and tea also go into your body, and you need not be surprised to know that 90% of us intake caffeine in some or the other form every day.
+A study says that 83% of adults in the United States alone cannot imagine not drinking their favorite cup of Joe.
+Besides, the infamous energy drinks, caffeinated soft drinks, and tea also go into your body, and you need not be surprised to know that 90% of us intake caffeine in some of the other forms every day.
 Now, is that a bad thing?
 Nope!
 Let’s see the advantages and disadvantages of coffee!

 Advantages and Disadvantages of Coffee